Developing the Next Generation of Culturally Competent Healthcare Leaders Workshop

 However, many med students and future healthcare leaders are not being properly trained and equipped to understand the cultural nuances of diverse patients and how to best serve diverse patient groups.
 Rather, they are being taught a “one-size-fits-all” approach to care delivery.

-CHI’s roundtable brings together healthcare leaders, medical school academics and leaders, providers, patients, pharma, and other stakeholder groups for an innovative and collaborative discussion on how to best equip our future healthcare leaders with the knowledge, skills, and attitudes that allow them to adequately treat all patients and communicate with their families.
+CHI’s workshop brings together healthcare leaders, medical school academics and leaders, providers, patients, pharma, and other stakeholder groups for an innovative and collaborative discussion on how to best equip our future healthcare leaders with the knowledge, skills, and attitudes that allow them to adequately treat all patients and communicate with their families.
 Medical school and other healthcare training curriculums must be designed to appropriately train cultural competence.
 By proactively beginning to think about culturally competent healthcare leaders of tomorrow, we can begin to make steps towards addressing the broader healthcare disparities and heath inequities that afflict the U.S. healthcare system.

 Dr. Benee Brown, PharmD